 - Taking certain drugs

 - Problems with hearing that run in the family

 Older adults who don’t do anything to address their hearing loss are more likely to feel left out of social events that they’d normally enjoy, because they can’t hear what’s happening.
 They might even stop seeing their friends or family as often because they’re embarrassed that they can’t hear well.
 Isolation makes people more likely to become depressed, unless they get help for their hearing loss.
 Learn more about the different types of hearing loss tests and what you can expect from each.

 The whole process should take about 30 minutes, and it’s painless.

 Most adults who get hearing tests are asked to wear earphones and listen to short tones that are played at different volumes and pitches into one ear at a time.
 Whether or not you can hear each sound shows whether or not you can hear high-pitched or low-pitched sounds, quiet or loud sounds, and whether your left or right ear has hearing loss.

 During some hearing tests, you may also be asked to listen to speech at different volumes, which will be played into one ear at a time.
 The voices will be played quietly through your earphones, and you’ll be asked to repeat what words were just said.
-This test may be done in a quiet or noisy room, since some people have trouble hearing voices when there’s background noise.
+This test is done in a soundproof room, since some people have trouble hearing voices when there’s background noise.